jason-wang0610/py_physics_sim/README.md

-# py_physics_sim
+# Python physics simulation
-Python module to simulate basic physics functions
+Python module and example to simulate basic physics

-Particles.py is the main module
+`particles.py` is the custom core module containing the math

-Following the instructions in www.petercollingridge.co.uk/tutorials/pygame-physics-simulation/ for base functionalities and math stuff, additional functions (gimmicks) made after the fact
+Based off the tutorial by Peter Collingridge: www.petercollingridge.co.uk/tutorials/pygame-physics-simulation/

+## Star formation
+`starformation.py` uses the move, attract and combine functions from `particles.py` to simulate the movement and interaction of celestial bodies in space.
+Different bodies are generated with random mass, velocity and heading.
+Gravity can be observed acting between the bodies due to sufficiently large masses.

+The following user controls have been implemented:
+* **t** – toggle tracers
+* **space** – pause/play simulation
+* **↑ ↓ ← ↑** – move window view
+* **-** – zoom out
+* **+** – zoom in
+* **r** – reset window view